Tri (Try) and Apply

 Excessively Black

-Additionally, I made the decision to paint the door molding black.
-Yeah, my painter was long gone for that decision a day later.
+Additionally, I decided to paint the door molding black.
+Yeah, my painter was long gone by the time that decision was made, a day later.
 I played the starring game.
 The feeling that something was missing.
-The vision I have called the trim transformation.
+The vision I have is called the trim transformation.
 I will replace the current handles with a Schlage matte black lever.
-Oh yea, excessively black.
+Oh yeah, excessively black.
 It is such a mood.
-Grab Sherwin-Williams Tricorn Black and apply it when you are looking for rich black paint.
+Grab Sherwin-Williams Tricorn Black for rich black paint.

 The final weeks are creeping up.
 I still have some final decisions to make.
 A fellow guest participant suggested I use Watco Danish Oil.
 So another trip to Loews was scheduled to pick up a can.
 The directions say an easy wipe-on.
 Looking forward to tri (try) and applying this oil to stain, seal, and protect.
-So, we will see once I dive into the task of staining my entry table or slats for the wall.
+So, we will see once I dive into staining my entry table or slats for the wall.
 Along with deliveries arriving this week.
-Seeing the light fixtures is going to be the next highlight.
+Seeing the light fixtures will be the next highlight.
 I am expecting them to arrive soon.
-Seeing the fixtures with the wallpaper is what I am waiting on.
+I’m waiting on the fixtures with the wallpaper.

 After a couple of major pivots during the first two weeks, being at this point is icing on the cake.
 That satisfying moment to see everything come together.
 Naturally, I have a slight feeling of being behind schedule.
-This is due to a slow start on items arriving or not available to order.
-Having said that, I am confident the project will end on schedule.
+This is due to a slow start on items arriving or being unavailable to order.
+That said, I am confident the project will be completed on schedule.
 The one-room challenge is a self-challenge.
 Take a look at week 5 from my first one-room challenge here.
 I am grateful the space is small.
-The impact of this entryway is such a mood.
-We will tri (try) and apply from the fifth week to completion!
+The impact of this entryway is palpable.
+We will (tri) try to apply from the fifth week to completion!

 You guys we are getting close so close to the end.
 Visit ORC webpage to see everyone’s progress.